Purple Rain (film): Plot

 The Kid seizes Apollonia from a drunken Morris, leading them to argue and fight; Apollonia then abandons him.
 Returning home, The Kid finds the house in tatters, with his mother nowhere to be found.
 His abusive father, who had been lurking in the basement with a loaded handgun, attempts suicide with a gunshot to his head.
 Frenzied after a night of torment, The Kid tears apart the basement to release his frustration, only to find a large box of his father's musical compositions.
 The next morning, The Kid picks up a cassette tape of one of Wendy and Lisa's compositions, a rhythm track named "Slow Groove", and begins to compose.

 That night at First Avenue, all is quiet in the Revolution's dressing room until the Time stops by to taunt The Kid.
 Once on stage, The Kid announces that he will be playing "a song the girls in the band wrote", dedicated to his father, revealed to be "Purple Rain".
-As the song ends, The Kid rushes from the stage and out the back door of the club, intending to ride away on his motorcycle.
-However, before he can mount his motorcycle, The Kid realizes that "Purple Rain" has thrilled the crowd.
+As the song ends, The Kid rushes from the stage and out the back door of the club, intending to ride away on his motorcycle; before he can, however, The Kid realizes that "Purple Rain" has thrilled the crowd.

 The Kid returns to the club, with his fellow musicians greeting him with approval and a teary-eyed Apollonia embracing him.
-The Kid returns to the stage for two encores with the Revolution ("I Would Die 4 U" and "Baby I'm a Star") to the wild approval of the crowd and Morris.
-Overlaid scenes show The Kid visiting his father and mother in the hospital and sorting his father's compositions in the basement, accompanied by Apollonia.
+The Kid returns to the stage for two encores with the Revolution ("I Would Die 4 U" and "Baby I'm a Star") to the wild approval of the crowd and even Morris.
+Overlaid scenes show The Kid visiting his parents in the hospital and sorting his father's compositions in the basement, accompanied by Apollonia.
 A montage of all the songs plays as the credits roll.